Jet catches fire in Northern California; 10 aboard unhurt

 The plane was carrying two pilots and eight passengers, and “all were accounted for, no injuries,” said Joe Deal, Oroville’s fire and police chief.

+The jet had complications during takeoff that resulted in its catching fire, he said.

-The aircraft slid off the end of the runway into dry grass and caught fire.
+It slid off the end of the runway, sparking a fire in dry grass.
+Photos and video from witnesses shows the jet’s door open and its landing gear apparently retracted.
 Officials briefly closed nearby Highway 162 before controlling the grass fire at less than two acres.

+“They were out of the plane quickly,” said Rick Carhart, a spokesman the CalFire/Butte County Fire Department that assisted at the scene.
+By the time the first fire engine arrived, “the people had already gotten off and vacated the area very quickly.”

+Carhart said he didn’t know if the jet caught fire before or after it left the runway.

 The plane was flying from Oroville to Portland International Airport in Oregon, Gregor said.